Home in Virginia has pending offer despite non-paying occupant ‘living in lower level’ - NewsBreak

 “If this doesn’t tell you it’s a seller’s market,” another wrote.

-Several others compared the living situation to a plot point from the Netflix series “Ozark,” or the Oscar-winning film “Parasite.”People react to $165K Hawaii home with ‘Jurassic Park’ bathroom
+Several others compared the living situation to a plot point from the Netflix series “Ozark,” or the Oscar-winning film “Parasite.”‘Magic mushrooms’ for therapy?
+Vets help sway conservatives

 Rodgers-Rickert was not available to provide additional details on the property or occupant(s), but that isn’t stopping social-media users from coming up with their own silly ideas.